 Identity exchange - acts like a switchboard, transferring information, with your consent, between relying parties, identity providers and attribute service providers, in a way which is secure and respects your privacy.

-Relying services participate in the Australia Government Digital Identity System by providing online services to people with a Digital Identity.
+Relying services participate in the Australia Government's Digital ID system by providing online services to people with a Digital ID.
 Relying services are not accredited under TDIF and are currently limited to government agencies.
-Pending the passage of legislation, the System will expand to allow for private sector and state and territory government relying services to participate in the Digital Identity System.
+Pending the passage of legislation, the system will expand to allow for private sector and state and territory government relying services to participate in the Australian Government's Digital ID system.

-The Australian Government is allowing a number of state and territory government agencies to participate in the Australian Government Digital Identity System on a pilot basis as a part of our testing of the readiness of the Australian Government Digital Identity System to expand beyond the Australian Government.
+The Australian Government is allowing a number of state and territory government agencies to participate in the Australian Government's Digital ID system on a pilot basis as a part of our testing of the readiness of the Australian Government's Digital ID system to expand beyond the Australian Government.